 To have a budget that truly works for you and your family’s needs, there are certain things that must not be ignored.
 Some are rather obvious.
 But trust me, there are little things here and there that can make a good enough budget go kapoot.

-Here are the things that you have to include in your budget to make it work for you
+Here’s what to include in a budget to make is work for you

 Mortgage or rent